Reasons to Retest

 You didn’t feel prepared.

 Did the test date sneak up on you?
 Sometimes students register for the test with the intent of completing test prep… but for some reason or another, it just doesn’t happen.
 Make a commitment to improving your score by taking time to practice for the test and try again.
-Consider using test prep resources, like ACT Online Prep (AOP).
-Research shows that students who enrolled in AOP increased their Composite score by 1 point, on average.
+Consider using test prep resources offered by ACT.

 Your nerves got the best of you.